 And I get to live in Williams, Oregon.
 We’re at the point where two mountain ranges come together and the biodiversity here is amazing.
 I’m watching a monarch butterfly right now as I sit in this garden.
 This is such a special place.
-And there’s a community here that is very supportive of herbal medicine, this little pocket of herbalism.
+And there’s a community here that is very supportive of herbalism, this little pocket of plant people.
 I love it.

 What are three herbs you’d recommend?